-Unfavorable economic conditions in France, Europe or globally, including their impact on the availability of consumer credit and levels of consumer spending, particularly spending on home appliances, consumer electronics, mobile phones, computers and home furnishings, may negatively impact our business.
+In France, Europe and globally, unfavorable economic conditions due to the COVID-19 pandemic, including their impact on the availability of consumer credit and levels of consumer spending, particularly spending on home appliances, consumer electronics, mobile phones, computers and home furnishings, may negatively impact our business.
 Given the nature of our business (consumer non-food spending), our commercial activity is particularly affected by macroeconomic downturns.
 Some of the factors adversely affecting consumer spending include levels of unemployment, consumer debt levels, changes in net worth based on market changes, changes in home values, fluctuating interest rates, credit availability, government actions and regulations, fluctuating fuel and other energy costs, fluctuating commodity prices and general uncertainty regarding the overall future economic environment.
-Reductions in credit availability and/or more stringent credit policies practiced by us and/or companies offering consumer credit may significantly reduce consumer expenditure and available financing, particularly in the lower income classes who may have relatively less access to credit compared to higher income classes, and may negatively affect our sales.
+Reductions in credit availability and/or more stringent credit policies practiced by us and/or companies offering consumer credit may significantly reduce consumer expenditure and available financing, particularly in the lower income classes who may have relatively less access to credit compared to higher income classes and may negatively affect our sales.

-The planned departure of the United Kingdom from the European Union, commonly referred to as "Brexit", is currently expected to take place in 2020.
-Brexit could adversely affect European or worldwide economic and market conditions, contribute to instability in global financial markets and cause a reduction in consumer spending.
-In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations and the United Kingdom determines which EU laws to replace or replicate, including those related to eCommerce.
-Although we have no material presence in the United Kingdom, Brexit, may cause us to be exposed to disruptions, logistical problems and other direct or indirect negative consequences.
+The departure of the United Kingdom from the European Union, commonly referred to as "Brexit", became effective in January 2021 and could adversely affect European or worldwide economic and market conditions, contribute to instability in global financial markets and cause a reduction in consumer spending.
+In addition, Brexit may lead to legal uncertainty and potentially divergent national laws and regulations and the United Kingdom determines which EU laws to replace or replicate, including those related to e-commerce.
+Although we have no material presence in the United Kingdom, Brexit may cause us to be exposed to disruptions, logistical problems and may have negative consequences on our vendors shipping merchandise from the United Kingdom with the reinstatement of customs.

-Unfavorable economic conditions in any of the markets in which we currently operate or may operate in the future could reduce consumer confidence, negatively affect net sales and have a material adverse effect on our operating results.
+Unfavorable economic conditions in any of the markets in which we currently operate or may operate in the future could reduce consumer confidence, negatively affect net sales, and have a material adverse effect on our operating results.